isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    commands to that server.

 -  ``basic-auth-user`` - specifies the user id for basic HTTP authentication.
-If not specified or specified to the empty string no authentication header will be added to HTTP transactions.
+If not specified or specified as an empty string no authentication header will be added to HTTP transactions.
    Must not contain the colon (:) character.